Medicare (Canada): Opinions and activism on Canadian health care

 "Herein lies one of the puzzles of Canadian health care: Canadians increasingly view the health care system as unsustainable and under threat, even as their own experiences with the system are mostly positive."

-As analysts have noted, the root of the concern may be traced to successful cost control efforts in the mid 1990s, where public health expenditure per capita, in inflation-adjusted dollars, actually fell.
+As analysts have noted, the root of the concern may be traced to successful cost control efforts in the mid-1990s, where public health expenditure per capita, in inflation-adjusted dollars, actually fell.
 These efforts arose from efforts by the federal government to deal with its deficit through various austerity measures, which led to cuts in their transfers to the provinces, and in turn to squeezing hospital budgets and physician reimbursements.
 The number of physicians being trained was reduced.
 The result was seen in increased wait times, particularly for elective procedures.
 More recently, government has been reinvesting in health care, but public confidence has been slow to recover.

 A number of studies have compared Canada with other countries, and concluded that each system has its own strengths and weaknesses.
 The World Health Organization, ranked Canada in 2000 as 30th worldwide in performance.
 However, the basis for these rankings has been highly contentious.
-As Deber noted, "The measure of "overall healthsystem performance" derives from adjusting "goal attainment" for educational attainment.
+As Deber noted, "The measure of "overall health system performance" derives from adjusting "goal attainment" for educational attainment.
 Although goal attainment is in theory based on five measures (level and distribution of health, level and distribution of "responsiveness" and "fairness of financial contribution"), the actual values assigned to most countries, including Canada, were never directly measured.
 The scores do not incorporate any information about the actual workings of the system, other than as reflected in life expectancy.
 The primary reason for Canada's relatively low standing rests on the relatively high educational level of its population, particularly as compared to France, rather than on any features of its health system."
 Other countries had similar complaints, and the WHO has not repeated this ranking.